 There has been a lot of talk lately about cold pressed oils and their health benefits.
 So, is this type of oil really worth the hype?

 In this article, we'll take a closer look at cold pressed oil and find out what makes it so special.
-We'll also explore the benefits it offers.
+We'll also explore the Cold Pressed Oil benefits it offers.

-It's an oil that's extracted from nuts or seeds without the use of heat or chemical solvents.
+Cold Pressed Oil is an oil extracted from nuts or seeds without the use of heat or chemical solvents.
 This means that the oil is cold-pressed, hence the name.
 The temperature during extraction does not get too high and damage the ingredients.
 Some heat is produced during the pressing process, but it must stay below 49 °C (120 °F) for the oil to be considered cold-pressed.
 Oils that are extracted this way keep their original flavour, aroma, and nutrients.

 The process of cold pressing preserves the oil's nutrients, antioxidants and enzymes, which is why it's often seen as a more "natural" option.